JazzMaster/MasterMyVMs/README.md

 (its supposed to-thats not a lockup, its "usb redirection" at work)

 These methods should work for you, with some caveats noted in other places of the web.
+One-shot deals usually indicate keyboard and mouse not reconfigured post install
+	-or-
+Too much/not enough VFIO binding at play.
+(/etc/rc.local is your friend.)

+Fix the problem, reboot the physical machine, and try again.

 ## UEFI BIOS files: